Drone Program Management

-- Most companies operating drones are young and inexperienced, but the industry is growing quickly (commercial and recreational).
-The number of licensed pilots is increasing, and businesses are creating new content/software/procedures daily.
+- The UAS industry is growing quickly (commercial and recreational).
+The number of licensed pilots is increasing and businesses are creating new content/software/procedures daily.
 How do companies keep up?

 - Specialized expertise is required to develop and operate a successful drone program—in airspace knowledge and IT development skills.
 How do companies ensure they have the right resources?

 Drone Program Strategy

 Kestrel’s experienced consultants help companies work through these challenges, determine applicability based on needs, and then develop the most appropriate strategy and implementation process.
 Our objective is to help companies answer the difficult questions about designing and implementing a drone program to ensure it brings sustained value to the overall business.
 These decision-point questions may include the following:

 - Hire pilots or train existing employees?

 - What size and type of unmanned aircraft to use?